priyakanttiwary/InterviewCodeChallenge_React_ASP.NetCore/README.md

 * Log the elapsed time of each API method in millisecond  to check performance of API.

 * Write Unit test cases of server side code only.

+  ## Completing the challenge

+- Upload on your git account and share link with HR in email.